austin-bowen/mcdl/README.md

 ```

 ## Use Case: Setting up Automatic Updates (Linux)
 You can use cron to automatically run mcdl.py to download the latest server file.
-Here is a bare-bones example procedure for setting up cron to automatically download the latest Spigot .jar file every week:
+Here is a bare-bones example procedure for setting up cron to automatically
+download the latest CraftBukkit .jar file every week:
 1. `$ cd /etc/cron.weekly/`
-1. `$ sudo touch upgrade-spigot`
+1. `$ sudo touch upgrade-craftbukkit`
-1. `$ sudo chmod +x upgrade-spigot`
+1. `$ sudo chmod +x upgrade-craftbukkit`
-1. Edit the upgrade-spigot file as super user with your favorite text editor and write something like:
+1. Edit the upgrade-craftbukkit file as super user with your favorite text
+editor and write something like this:
 ```
 #!/bin/sh

-# Downloads the latest Spigot .jar file
+# Downloads the latest CraftBukkit .jar file

-mcdl.py get spigot spigot-latest.jar /path/to/server/
+mcdl.py get craftbukkit craftbukkit-latest.jar /path/to/server/craftbukkit.jar

 # Optionally some command here to restart your Minecraft server
 # ...
 ```
-cron will now run the upgrade-spigot file every week, downloading the latest Spigot .jar file into your server's directory.
+cron will now run the upgrade-craftbukkit file every week, downloading the
+latest CraftBukkit .jar file into your server's directory.

+## To-do
+* Download list of available projects rather than hard-coding them.